-a.
 Approximately how many units would be provided, if any?
 Indicate whether high-, middle-, or low-income housing.

-Resource Stewardship Environmental Elements Thurston County

-Environmental Elements Resource Stewardship

-Environmental Elements

-b.
+ъ.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high-, middle, or low-income housing.

-c.
-Proposed measures to reduce or control housing impacts, if any:

-10. Aesthetics

-a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?
+None Control of the Contro c.
+Proposed measures to reduce or control housing impacts, if any: NA CASA ).
+Ae (control to the control to the second dispersional and control of the selection of the selection of the control of the selection of the control of the cont a.
+What is the tallest height of any proposed structurė(s), not including antennas; whis the principal exterior building material(s) proposed?
+NA ь.

-b.
 What views in the immediate vicinity would be altered or obstructed?

-c.
-Proposed measures to reduce or control aesthetic impacts, if any:
+None c.
+Proposed measures to reduce or control aesthetic impacts, if any: NA l.
+Li Interpresentation of the second secon a.

-11. Light and Glare

-a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-No type of light or glare is produced by the proposal.
+No type of light or glare is produced by the proposal. ъ.

-b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
+NA a.
+What designated and informal recreational opportunities are in the immediate vicinity?

-c.
+- c.
 What existing off-site sources of light or glare may affect your proposal?

-No off-site source of light or glare affect the proposal.
+No off-site source of light or glare affect the proposal. - d.

-d.
 Proposed measures to reduce or control light and glare impacts, if any: